3 tips for evaluating a Reg F compliant debt collection vendor

 Many agencies have representatives only available during normal business hours, sometimes even further restricted by a specific timezone.
-This limits customers’ ability to get questions answered or make payments outside of those hours, dragging out the collections process and providing for a subpar customer experience.
-The right partner for your business will have availability either live with a representative or online (or both) 24/7.
-At the very least, the customer service team you’ll leverage should be available for questions in the local timezone of your required markets for a convenient customer experience, and options should be available for customers to make payments online.
+This limits customers’ ability to get questions answered or make payments outside of those hours, dragging out the collections process and providing a subpar customer experience.
+The right partner for your business will have availability either live with a representative and online.
+At the very least, the Customer Service team you’ll leverage should be available for questions in the local timezone of your required markets for a convenient customer experience, and options should be available for customers to make payments online.

-3. How are the individual customer service reps incentivized?
+3. How are the individual customer service reps incentivised?

-Beyond Reg F compliance, another crucial step in vendor evaluation is to understand how that vendor is utilizing technology throughout the collections process from a customer-facing perspective.
+Beyond Reg F compliance, another crucial step in vendor evaluation is to understand how that agency uses technology throughout the collections process from a customer-facing perspective.
 More specifically, how they’re using AI and machine learning to develop an intelligent debt collection process and improve customer experience.

-Intelligent debt collection offers a huge advantage in communicating with customers because it provides the customer with a personalized experience.
-By understanding the customer’s behavioral tendencies, communications can be delivered in a timely manner on a channel the customer prefers, increasing the likelihood of engagement.
+Intelligent debt collection offers a huge advantage in communicating with customers because it provides every single customer with a personalised experience.
+By understanding the customer’s individual behavioural tendencies, communications can be delivered at the perfect time for them to take action, via a channel they prefer, increasing the likelihood of engagement.

 With regards to Reg F specifically, InDebted has been prepared from the start.
 With a digital-first, consumer-centric approach, InDebted has been able to provide a 40% increase in returns for customers (even before Reg F entered the scene).
 InDebted places a priority on customer satisfaction, ensuring customers have a positive experience throughout the collections process.